How to Stop Your Dog Jumping Up: Positive Reinforcement Training Tips

 4. Consistency is Key

 Consistency is the key to successful resolving jumping up behaviour.
-Make sure that everyone who interacts with your dog, including family members, friends, and visitors, follows the same training protocol and rewards the dog for performing the desired behaviour.
+Make sure that everyone who interacts with your dog, including family members, friends, and visitors, follows the same training protocol and rewards your dog for performing the desired behaviour.
 Consistency helps your dog learn that jumping up is not a valuable behaviour and that performing the desired behaviour leads to positive outcomes.

 5. Practice, Practice, Practice